Labyrinth65/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+Used to doublecheck that the data being passed around is the same type of data that the developers intended to be passed around

-- [ ] Describe a life-cycle event in React?
+- [x] Describe a life-cycle event in React?

+A method called during life cycle (mount update unmount) that allow developers to update the user interface and state

-- [ ] Explain the details of a Higher Order Component?
+- [x] Explain the details of a Higher Order Component?

+An HOC allows us to reuse component logic - it's a function that receives a component as an argument and returns a new component (often with additional functionality).
+This allows us to share functionality while keep code DRY.
+Login with user/password is a good example

-- [ ] What are three different ways to style components in React?
+- [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

+CSS, use a library, or styled components.
+CSS: familiarity, lots of shared knowledge in the human hive mind because of longer use
+Library: prebuilt components that are already styled Styled Components: able to write CSS in JSX, allows for props to be passed into CSS

 ## Project Setup